Investigation of the Spectator Effect on Light Nuclei Production in Nucleus-Nucleus Collisions at High Baryon Density Region: Introduction

 \section{Introduction}

 One of the major goals of heavy-ion collision experiments is to study the Quantum ChromoDynamics (QCD) phase diagram~\cite{Ohnishi:2011aa, Palni:2024wdy}, which is often represented in terms of temperature vs. baryonic chemical potential.
-Studies based on lattice QCD calculations~\cite{Fodor:2004nz} and various theoretical models~\cite{Asakawa:1989bq, Stephanov:1998dy, Hatta:2002sj} indicate that the phase transition from Quark-Gluon Plasma (QGP) to hadronic matter is a smooth crossover at very small baryon chemical potential ($\mu_{\rm B}$), while at larger $\mu_{\rm B}$, it is likely to be a first-order phase transition.
-In low-energy collisions where the net-baryon density is large, a first-order phase transition between the QGP and hadronic matter is expected.
+Lattice QCD calculations~\cite{Fodor:2004nz} and various theoretical models~\cite{Asakawa:1989bq, Stephanov:1998dy, Hatta:2002sj} indicate that the phase transition from Quark-Gluon Plasma (QGP) to hadronic matter is a smooth crossover at very small baryon chemical potential ($\mu_{\rm B}$), while at larger $\mu_{\rm B}$, it is likely to be a first-order phase transition.
+It is expected that low-energy collisions, which feature a large net-baryon density, will exhibit a first-order phase transition between the QGP and hadronic matter.
 The production of light nuclei is an important observable in heavy-ion collision experiments, especially the double yield ratio (N$_p$ $\times$ N$_t$~/~N$^2$$_d$), which is considered a probe sensitive to the QCD phase transition~\cite{STAR:2022hbp}.
-The production mechanism of light nuclei in heavy-ion collisions is commonly described by the thermal model and the coalescence model~\cite{Steinheimer:2012tb}.
-According to the thermal model, the yield of light nuclei is predicted to increase gradually as the collision energy decreases from the RHIC top energy to the fixed-target energy region, which can be well constrained by precise experimental measurements in the high baryon density region~\cite{Donigus:2020fon}.
-Recently, the RHIC/STAR collaboration published measurements of the yield and correlation of light nuclei at $\sqrt{s_{\rm{NN}}}$ = 3 GeV, which provide valuable insights into the production dynamics of light nuclei and the understanding of the QCD phase structure at high baryon denisty~\cite{STAR:2023uxk, STAR:2024zvj}.
+The production yields of light nuclei in heavy-ion collisions are commonly described by the thermal model and the coalescence model~\cite{Steinheimer:2012tb}.
+According to the thermal model, the yield of light nuclei is significantly enhanced at RHIC fixed-target energies compared to the top energy.
+This enhancement can be well constrained by precise experimental measurements in the high baryon density region~\cite{ANDRONIC2011203,Donigus:2020fon}.
+In addition, an approximate atomic mass number A scaling is shown in direct flow ($v_{1}$) of light nuclei, which is consistent with the nucleon coalescence model calculations~\cite{STAR:2021ozh,Han:2024xpg,Han:2024zyb}.
+Recently, the RHIC-STAR collaboration published measurements of the yield and correlation of light nuclei at $\sqrt{s_{\rm{NN}}}$ = 3 GeV, which provide valuable insights into the production dynamics of light nuclei and the understanding of the QCD phase structure at high baryon density~\cite{STAR:2023uxk, STAR:2024zvj}.